2026/27 AACOMAS Application Guide (With Screenshots)

 screenshot of AACOMAS application for DO applicants, achievements fields

-Personal Statement: This is one of the most important sections of your primary application, so proceed with care.
+4. Personal Statement: This is one of the most important sections of your primary application, so proceed with care.
 Write a story-driven essay to showcase who you are as an individual, describe what motivates you, and demonstrate how your values align with the schools where you plan to apply.

-Like the AMCAS, the AACOMAS personal statement limits entries to 5300 characters (about 3 double-spaced pages in standard 12-point Times New Roman).
-You may not use rich text formatting (bold, italics, etc.).
-Make sure to thoroughly proofread your essay before submitting it.
+Like the AMCAS, the AACOMAS personal statement limits entries to 5,300 characters — about three double-spaced pages in 12-point Times New Roman.
+You may not use rich text formatting, such as bold, italics, or bullet points.

 screenshot of AACOMAS application for DO applicants, personal statement field

-Section 4: Program Materials
+Program Materials

 screenshot of AACOMAS application for DO applicants, program materials overview

 The schools you selected will be shown on the right side of the screen.
-When you click on the name of the institution, you’ll be able to see what additional prerequisites, requirements, or materials that school requires you to submit before completing your application.
+When you click on the name of the institution, you’ll be able to see what additional prerequisites, requirements, or materials the school requires you to submit before completing your application.

 screenshot of AACOMAS application for DO applicants, add programs tool